-The State of Nevada defines stalking as a person who, without lawful authority, willfully or maliciously engages in a course of conduct that would cause a reasonable person to feel terrorized, frightened, intimidated, harassed or fearful for the immediate safety of a family or household member, and that actually causes the victim to feel terrorized, frightened, intimidated, harassed or fearful for the immediate safety of a family or household member, and that actually causes the victim to feel terrorized, frightened, intimidated, harassed or fearful for the immediate safety of a family or household member, commits the crime of stalking.
+The State of Nevada defines stalking as a person who, without lawful authority, willfully or maliciously engages in a course of conduct that would cause a reasonable person to feel terrorized, frightened, intimidated, harassed or fearful for the immediate safety of a family or household member, and that actually causes the victim to feel terrorized, frightened, intimidated, harassed or fearful for the immediate safety of a family or household member, commits the crime of stalking.
 The State of Utah defines stalking by stating that a person is guilty of stalking who intentionally or knowingly engages in a course of conduct directed at a specific person and know or should know that the course of conduct would cause a reasonable person: (a) to fear for the person's own safety or the safety of the third person; or (b) to suffer other emotional distress.
 A person is guilty of stalking who intentionally or knowingly violates: (a) a stalking injunction issued pursuant to Title 77, Chapter 3a, Stalking Injunctions; or (b) a permanent criminal stalking injunction issued pursuant to this section.
 In any prosecution under this section, it is not a defense that the actor: (a) was not given actual notice that the course of the conduct was unwanted; or (b) did not intend to cause the victim fear or other emotional distress.

-The following list highlights examples of complaints of statking.
+The following list highlights examples of complaints of stalking: